Test Well Water Annually for Safe Drinking Water

 Glass Kitchenware Cautions

 Pyrex (trademarked as PYREX) is a brand introduced by Corning Inc in 1915 for a line of clear, low-thermal-expansion borosilicate glass used for laboratory glassware and kitchenware.
 It was later expanded to include clear and opal ware products made of soda-lime glass.
 In 1998, Corning sold the Pyrex brand name to World Kitchen LLC.
 World Kitchen stopped the manufacture of borosilicate glass and changed to less expensive, tempered soda-lime glass for kitchenware sold in the United States.
 Tempered soda-lime glass does not handle heat as well as borosilicate glass but does withstand breakage when dropped better.
-With some caution, tempered soda-lime glass withstands thermal shocks reasonably well.
-(To be fair, Anchor Hocking and Bake King products are also made from tempered soda-lime glass.)
+With some caution, tempered soda-lime glass withstands thermal shock reasonably well.
+Anchor Hocking and Bake King products are also made from tempered soda-lime glass.
+The OXO brand uses thermal shock resistant borosilicate glass in the manufacturer of its glass bakingware; the manufacturer’s information states that it can go from freezer to oven without the need to thaw.

 pyrex® (all lower case letters plus a trademark notice comprising a capital R in a circle) = clear tempered high-thermal-expansion soda-lime glass kitchenware made by World Kitchen.